 “In other words, people in the US make the same face for sadness as indigenous people in Papa New Guinea who have never seen TV or movies to model.
 Dr. Ekman also found that congenitally blind individuals—those blind since birth, also make the same expressions even though they have never seen other people’s faces.”
 Reports Vanessa Van Edwards, a published author and behavioral investigator.

-In my travels around the world, even to the most primitive places I've been in Philippines, or isolated villages in South Korea, I saw so many similar expressions at appropriate times as Vanessa suggested.
+In my travels around the world, be it in international airports or even to the most primitive places I've been in Philippines, or isolated villages in South Korea, I saw so many similar expressions at appropriate times as Vanessa suggested.
 A smile at the right time.
 A frown at the right time.
-Very generic sitations.
+Very generic situations.

 People are fascinated by this face-reading subject, though it always seems though to lean toward the subject of lies, lie detection and salesmanship.
 People want to “read” other people and detect the truth.
 Oh, and sell stuff.
 Some folks sell you on how to do it.
 One ad for doing this said,